engeir/hack-md-notes/volcano-papers.md

 > DOI: [10.1007/s10584-016-1648-7](https://doi.org/10.1007/s10584-016-1648-7)

 - Might have some interesting data: double volcano event in 536 and 540 CE.
+- Single events were not large compared to the last about 2000 years, but their combined response was the largest within that same time period.
+- Found that the impact of the first extra-tropical eruption was not minor compared to the second tropical eruption, opposite to most other studies.
+- Found indications of prolonged impacts of the eruptions on decade-length scales in Arctic sea-ice production.

 ### 2019 — Yang et al.: Climate Impacts From Large Volcanic Eruptions in a High-Resolution Climate Model: The importance of Forcing Structure.\